 Post graduate Certificate in Trauma Therapy (PTSD)

-Training in various forms of body and energy work including Amanae breath and body work
+Further training in various types of energy work and body work

 BA (Hons) Combined Arts